RenYang-home/HLVC/README.md

 ffmpeg -pix_fmt yuv420p -s 1920x1080 -i Name.yuv -vframes Frame -filter:v "crop=1920:1072:0:0" path_to_PNG/f%03d.png
 ```

 We uploaded a prepared sequence *BasketballPass* here as a test demo, which contains the PNG files of the first 101 frames.
-Note that, ffmpeg generates frames starting from f001.png in the folder "BasketballPass", while in Figure 1, the frame index begins from 0.
+Note that, FFMPEG generates frames starting from f001.png in the folder "BasketballPass", while in Figure 1, the frame index begins from 0.

 ### Dependency